 Tandon, the mother of two boys, reminds us that outings don’t have to be a big deal, a lesson she learned when her sons were small and “we would drive two hours to get to a beautiful setting, and they would play with the same rocks and sticks [they would play with home].”

 I’ve noticed that my 9-year-old son frequently writes his own tiny “play prescriptions,” taking time between structured activities or homework to connect with Lego mini figures or a basketball.

-Hirsh-Pasek gives her own example of walking with her 4-year-old granddaughter in the woods and looking at shadows.
+Hirsh-Pasek gives her own example of walking with her young granddaughter in the woods and looking at shadows.
 “She was amazed.”
 Soon she was asking about what this “shadow thing” was: “When does it come out?
 When doesn’t it?”
 They started observing, then predicting.
 Soon, “we had a hypothesis.”

 “Every single day, every moment, is an opportunity,” says Hirsh-Pasek, “to change the lens on an everyday routine.”